 To check for doneness, stick a skewer in the bottom of the pear, through the thickest part of the fruit.
 It should go into the flesh easily.
 If the pears are not the same size, you may need to take the smaller ones out before the larger ones.

 Set them to drain and cool on a piece of parchment or wax paper.
-If you are not serving right away, cover them with plastic wrap and refrigerate for up to 2 days.
+If you are not serving right away, cover the poached pears with plastic wrap and refrigerate for up to 2 days.

 To make the Sorbet: